Closing the Ring: Plot

-Inadvertently caught up in The Troubles, Jimmy flees Belfast, travelling to Michigan to give Ethel the ring.
+Jimmy flees The Troubles for Michigan to give Ethel the ring.
 She reveals a wall covered in souvenirs of Teddy, which Jack and Chuck boarded up for her shortly after his death in June 1944.
 Marie is shocked and furious to learn that her mother still mourns for him, finally understanding why Ethel shut out Marie and Chuck.
-Jack later tells her the full story, including his own three failed marriages (his son, Pete (Allan Hawco), soon realizes Jack always loved Ethel), her refusal to leave the house Teddy built for her, and her taking ten years to marry Chuck.
+Jack later tells her the full story, including his own three failed marriages, Ethel's refusal to leave the house Teddy built for her, and her taking ten years to marry Chuck.
+Jack's son, Pete, realizes Jack always loved Ethel.

-Ethel Ann travels to Belfast with Jimmy.
-As she holds the hand of a British soldier killed in an IRA car-bomb attack, Quinlan confesses to Ethel Ann that he, as a teenager, was on Black Mountain when Teddy died.
-Teddy made him promise to give her the ring and tell her she must be free to make her own choice in love.
-A tearful Quinlan tells her he should have reached out to her back then, and that he spent 50 years looking for the ring that was lost in the final blast that killed Teddy, regretfully (now) thinking she needed it as much as she needed his dying words.
+Ethel travels to Belfast with Jimmy.
+As she holds the hand of a dying British soldier after an IRA car-bomb attack, Quinlan tells Ethel that he, as a teenager, was on Black Mountain when Teddy died.
+Teddy had him promise to give Ethel the ring, and tell her she must be free to make her own choice in love.
+Quinlan tearfully says he should have reached out to her back then, and that he had spent 50 years looking for the ring that was lost in the final blast that killed Teddy, now regretfully thinking she needed it as much as she needed his dying words.

-Joining Ethel in Belfast, Jack finally admits that he has always loved her.
+Joining Ethel in Belfast, Jack confesses that he has always loved her.
 She is finally able to cry and properly grieve for Teddy.
-She and Jack embrace lovingly, completing her sweep through Teddy and his two best friends.
+She and Jack embrace.